On Cloitre's hiccup sequences: Conclusion and acknowledgements

-We have extended the considerations by Bosma, Dekking, and Steiner~\cite{bosma2018} from the $(1,1,2,3)$-hiccup sequence to other hiccup sequences.
-There is still much to be explored.
-Cloitre entered hiccup sequences that are non-increasing or have more than two differences, which we did not consider in our paper.
-The intriguing iterative sequence for the $(1,1,2,3)$-hiccup sequence that is given in~\cite{bosma2018}, along with the remarkable Conjecture~\ref{con:bds}, indicates that there may be a connection between Beatty sequences and shifts of continued fractions.
+We have extended the considerations by Bosma, Dekking, and Steiner~\cite{bosma2018} from the $(1,1,3,2)$-hiccup sequence to other hiccup sequences.
+There is still much to be explored, most notably the conjectured relation between polynomial continued fractions and Beatty sequences.

+\medbreak We would like to thank Frits Beukers, Benoit Cloitre, and Slade Sanderson for useful suggestions.
+Gandhar Joshi was partly supported by LMS travel grant SC7-2425-18.
+We conclude with a table of new hiccup sequences that we encountered in our study.

 \hrule

 2020 {\it Mathematics Subject Classification}: Primary 11B85 ; Secondary 11A55.

 \emph{Keywords}: hiccup sequence, morphic sequence, Beatty sequence, continued fraction.